supaflyENJOY/DynamicsDocs/docs/Patients/Authorization.md

 ## Create an Authorization

-To create a new Authorization, click 'New Authorization' on the Authorization subgrid (on a Patient Contact Form) or click the 'New' button on the Authorization Main Grid to open the Authorization Main Form.
+To create a new Authorization, click 'New Authorization' on the Authorization subgrid (on a Patient Contact Form, under the "Coverages and Auths" tab) or click the 'New' button on the Authorization Main Grid to open the Authorization Main Form.

 **Authorization Information**
 - *Patient* - prepopulated as the patient whose profile you are navigating from when entering the authorization.